prasadwani01/Chatbot/README.md

 6.Interact with the Chatbot

--Enter your Student Code.
+- **Enter your Student Code.
--Choose a language for communication.
+- **Choose a language for communication.
 -Ask questions about your performance or attendance.

 ###Technologies Used